jeffreycwitt/pl399/docs/13-distant-reading.md

 <span class="respond"/> What does it aim to study?

-<span class="respond"/> What does problems or concerns does it raise about national literature?
+<span class="respond"/> What problems or concerns does it raise about national literature?

-<span class="respond"/> What does he mean by the "great unread" (Moretti, 2000, 55n1)

 </div>